LegoTheEpicBuilder/Java-RPG/README.md

 # Java-RPG
 This is an RPG game programmed in Java.
-Stage of the game: pre-Alpha V 0.3.1 (Battle rework update)
+Stage of the game: pre-Alpha V 0.3.1 (Advanced Battle System update)